 Ready to buy a zero turn mower?
-Check out the matrix above for our top recommendations.
+Check out the product list above for our top recommendations.
 For general tips on choosing a zero turn mower, keep reading our shopping guide.

 A zero turn mower is a lawn mower with a mowing deck that is in front of the mower, rather than underneath it.

 It’s called a zero turn mower because its turn radius is zero, which means that the mower can pivot on its back wheels to turn much more quickly than other types of mowers.

 Most zero turn mowers have four wheels, with two swiveling tires in the front and two large drive tires in the back.
 The wheels operate independently of one another, and the mower usually doesn’t feature a steering wheel.
 Instead, they usually have two levers that connect to the rear wheels’ motors.

 If you push both levers forward, the mower moves forward.
 If you pull them back, the mower moves in reverse.

 For a right turn, you push the left level forward and leave the right lever alone.
 For a left turn, you push the right lever forward and leave the left lever alone.

 With a zero turn lawn mower, you can mow your lawn more quickly than with other types of mowers.
 That’s because you can move around trees and other obstacles more quickly and change direction easily.

 A zero turn mower allows for better maneuverability when you’re mowing the lawn because the wheels operate independently of one another.